 At Oulder Hill we have always recognised the contribution that CEIAG has in raising achievement and inspiring students from all backgrounds towards opportunities beyond school, this is exemplified by achieving Quality Careers Standard (previously Inspiring IAG Gold Award) since 2010.

 It is essential to capitalise and build on the progress made at KS2.
-The skills and knowledge required for a three year KS3 are delivered as traditionally discrete subjects.
-Within year 7 and 8 a weekly literacy lesson is taught with the intention to increase their understanding of tier 2 vocabulary.
-The integrity of teaching at KS3 is maintained with subject specialists throughout the EBACC subjects of Science, Languages, History and Geography; the only exception being Computer Science where regular in-house extensive training has taken place.
-The KS3 curriculum remains broad and balanced with the majority of students studying two languages of their choice, the full range of expressive arts subjects and technology subjects.
+The skills and knowledge required for KS3 are delivered as traditionally discrete subjects.
+The integrity of teaching at KS3 is maintained with subject specialists throughout the EBACC subjects of Science, Languages, History and Geography.
+The KS3 curriculum remains broad and balanced with students studying a modern foreign language, the full range of expressive arts subjects and technology subjects.
 We believe this to be essential for students in terms of strengthening their cultural capital and experiences that develop life long transferable skills.

-PSCHE is delivered on a rolling programme across the years once a week.
-Immersion days also happen twice a year where aspects of this curriculum can be further investigated in depth.
+PSCHE is delivered within the curriculum and is enhanced by Immersion days where aspects of this curriculum can be further investigated in depth.
 The programme spirals in nature with core themes taught in every year group and increasing in demand based on age appropriate topics.
 The topics have been chosen for the national and local context and includes areas which are relevant to Rochdale and building skills that will equip them for their future.
 At the heart of this is ensuring that our pupils are able to manage their own wellbeing and support others in theirs.
 As such, we include units on study skills and exam readiness to support our pupils.
 This is delivered by form tutors who also deliver a form time programme across the week including aspects of literacy, reading and oracy skills.

 We believe that our curriculum gives children real opportunities to develop key social skills, to understand the difference between right and wrong, to explore their own personality, show respect, celebrate difference and diversity and understand the values that underpin a democratic society.

 Our curriculum design is broad and balanced and progressively builds on skills, knowledge and conceptual understanding year on year.
-Our Teaching and Learning Policy and Assessment, Marking and Feedback policy and RESPECT code illustrate how we develop learning and learners across the school.
 The school has clear assessment procedures for children in each subject area.
 In addition to this students target set in every subject and are encouraged to take responsibility to reflect on their attitude for learning.
-Students and staff are encouraged to demonstrate our RESPECT characteristics within lessons, around school and within the local community.
+Students and staff are encouraged to demonstrate our high standards for teaching and learning within lessons, around school and within the local community.
 We believe these characteristics and the development of these within students supports improved character and culture, leading to improved academic and social outcomes.

-The content of each subjects’ curriculum has been reviewed by all faculty areas with a renewed focus on KS3.
-A major change has been planning backwards from GCSE requirements for the 1-9 grades (or equivalent) to establish where a student should be to achieve their flight path in each subject from Year 7.
-This ensures that pupils are prepared from the moment that they arrive at Oulder Hill in Year 7 for the more challenging studies at Key Stage 4.
+The content of each subjects’ curriculum has been reviewed by all faculty areas with a focus on KS3 to ensure that pupils are prepared from the moment that they arrive at Oulder Hill in Year 7 for the more challenging studies at Key Stage 4.
 The curriculum was a key focus of the school in 2020 and continues to be this year to enable Middle Leaders to focus on the needs of learners within their faculty areas.
 There has been Middle leader training looking at individual subject curriculum intent, implementation and impact at both key stages.
-There is a focus on how subject curriculum is being implemented and what impact it is having on students’ knowledge and understanding, e.g. Maths Mastery curriculum that focuses on students thoroughly understanding concepts in a concrete way before moving to a pictorial and then abstract understanding has been extended to cover both Year 7 and 8 before commencing the GCSE course in Year 9.
+There is a focus on how subject curriculum is being implemented and what impact it is having on students’ knowledge and understanding.
 A further evaluation of current schemes of work takes place as an on-going process to ensure that all students have the best possible start at Key Stage 3, optimising subject curriculum time to skill up and engage in learning for the future.